looxis-renaud/remotecontrolled_electric_winch/README.md

 remote is switched on.
 The relay can control the cooling fan of the VESC and a warning light (as required by DHV regulations) A a single click on a third button on the remote turns the Relay (Fan and warning light) off - usefull when you launched yourself and want to fly away and leave the winch behind.
-TODO - the relay itself hasn't been implemented yet, working on it

 ## Remote Control of an Emergency Line Cutter (DHV Regulations)
 The transmitter and receiver code now supports the connection of a Servo (on PIN 15 on Receiver).